khriskempis/emailHack/README.md

 <hr>

 <p>Ever wonder why you get all those spam emails?
-Your security might be up to date, but companies that you signed up for get hackedd all the time.
-Usually in those hacks, millions of users information gets stolen.
+Your security might be up to date, but companies that you signed up for get hacked all the time.
+Usually in those hacks, millions of user information get stolen.
 And then all of a sudden your inbox is full of spam email. </p>

 <hr>